 In the case of a “classic” bridge, which does not require holes and abutments, the process is standardized and generally does not present any particular critical issues.

 Instead, on a system that provides abutment and screw passage, there are specific elements to be evaluated for each individual case.
 Consider, for example, the position of the support pins that can be placed even in the internal areas and, therefore, require special attention to obtain a precise structure.
 This necessarily implies longer working times.
+In this case, in addition, there are frequent mesh errors that need to be resolved before machining.

 Often, once the file is uploaded to the virtual worktable, there are errors in the mesh that prevent the software from reproducing the details correctly (for example, some holes can be closed): our specialist dental technicians directly deal with solving these defects before machining.